shilohc/rss2018-team4/assets/posts/lab8.md

 <center><img src="assets/images/network.png" width="300" ></center>

 The neural network architecture we used was relatively simple.
-The layers of the network were fully connected; the first three layers had 300 units each and used rectified linear units (ReLU) as an activation function, and the last layer, a "logits" layer that gave the actual classifications, had 25 units (equivalent to the number of actions the robot could take), and used a sigmoid activation function.
+The layers of the network were fully connected; the first three layers had 200 units each and used rectified linear units (ReLU) as an activation function, and the last layer, a "logits" layer that gave the actual classifications, had 25 units (equivalent to the number of actions the robot could take), and used a sigmoid activation function.

 #### Hyperparameter Selection - Akhilan Boopathy
 Hyperparameters were selected to maximize validation accuracy while minimizing training time.
+One hyperparameter associated with the architecture of the neural network was the number of hidden layers.
+In order to optimize the number of hidden layers, multiple neural networks were trained with different numbers of layers, and their accuracies on a validation set was evaluated.
+The number of units per hidden layer was fixed at 200 units, and training occured for 50 epochs at a learning rate of 0.1.
+As illustrated in figure 2, the validation accuracy increased until there were 4 hidden layers, after which the accuracy decreased.

 ##### Accuracy vs. Number of Layers

 <center><img src="assets/images/LayersAccuracy.png" width="300" ></center>
 <center>*Figure 2: The validation accuracy resulting from training a neural network to predict steering angle collision labels while varying the number of layers.
 The number of units per layer remained fixed at 200 units.
-Each neural network was trained for 50 epochs.*</center>
+Each neural network was trained for 50 epochs at a learning rate of 0.1.*</center>

+The training time was also evaluated while varying the number of layers.
+Other hyperparameters remained fixed.
+As illustrated in figure 3, the training time roughly linearly increased with the number of layers, with additional random fluctations in training time.
+In order to balance having a high validation accuracy while maintaining a low training time, the number of layers was chosen to be 3.

 ##### Training Time vs. Number of Layers

 <center><img src="assets/images/LayersTime.png" width="300" ></center>
 <center>*Figure 3: The training time for training a neural network to predict steering angle collision labels while varying the number of layers.
 The number of units per layer remained fixed at 200 units.
-Each neural network was trained for 50 epochs.
+Each neural network was trained for 50 epochs at a learning rate of 0.1.
 The training time increases roughly linearly with the number of layers.
 Variation is due to random fluctuations in the training speed.*</center>

+Similarly, the number of units per hidden layer was optimized by evaluating accuracy on a validation set.
+The number of layers was fixed at 3, and all other hyperparameters remained fixed.
+As illustrated in figure 4, the accuracy does not monotonically increase or decrease with the number of units, but 200 and 300 units per hidden layer yield particularly high accuracy values.

 ##### Accuracy vs. Number of Units

 <center><img src="assets/images/UnitsAccuracy.png" width="300" ></center>
 <center>*Figure 4: The validation accuracy resulting from training a neural network to predict steering angle collision labels while varying the number of layers.
 The number of layers remained fixed at 3.
-Each neural network was trained for 50 epochs.*</center>
+Each neural network was trained for 50 epochs at a learning rate of 0.1.*</center>

+The training time was also evaluated with the number of units per hidden layer.
+As illustrated in figure 5, the training time increased approximately linearly with the number of units.
+To maximize validation performance while minimizing training time, the number of units per layer was chosen to be 200.

 ##### Training Time vs. Number of Units

 <center><img src="assets/images/UnitsTime.png" width="300" ></center>
 <center>*Figure 5: The training time for training a neural network to predict steering angle collision labels while varying the number of layers.
 The number of layers remained fixed at 3.
-Each neural network was trained for 50 epochs.
+Each neural network was trained for 50 epochs at a learning rate of 0.1.
 The training time increases roughly linearly with the number of units.
 Variation is due to random fluctuations in the training speed.*</center>

 #### Neural Network Training - Akhilan Boopathy